 Have you been injured while riding in a golf cart?

 With the growing number of golf cart users, there is a growing number in golf cart injuries.
-Golf carts are fun and some golf carts can go pretty fast.
-Although the average speed of a cart is around 15 mph, golf cart engines can be “souped up” to get up to speeds close to 30mph.
-Most golf carts do not even have seat belts.
-Statistics and the evidence is starting to point to more serious golf cart caused personal injury, head injury, brain injury, and even wrongful death.
-Statistics are pointing to one death every week in the United States from passengers or occupants falling out of a golf cart.
+Consequently, golf carts are fun and some golf carts can go pretty fast.
+Although the average speed of a cart is around 15 mph, golf cart engines can be “souped up” to get up to speeds close to 30 mph.
+However, most golf carts do not even have seat belts.
+Statistics and the evidence is starting to point to more serious injuries from golf carts including; head injury, brain injury, and even wrongful death.
+In fact, statistics are pointing to one death every week in the United States from passengers or occupants falling out of a golf cart.
 Most often, it involves a left turning maneuver.

 Thomas Creech Law Offices is a personal injury law firm here for people who have been seriously injured in golf cart accidents.